 As we planned the trip, we wondered – Would the visuals be troubling or disturbing for a young mind?
 For a place that has seen so much suffering, what would the vibe be?

 I’m glad we went there and took the official tour.
 The entire site is beautifully made, there is enough realism that one can never forget the genocide.
 But there aren’t directly grotesque images on site, at least none that we saw on our tour.

 Our tour guide was the grandson of a victim of Auschwitz.
 His grandfather was brought in from the local Polish community and never left.
 Our amazing guide was extremely passionate about telling the stories of each site and about the community where Auschwitz was constructed.

 I learned that the Nazis didn’t just bring Jewish from around Europe to this massive concentration camp, but they also brought local Poles, Russians, Christians, and anyone else that resisted Nazis or were a threat to their mission.
 They brought kids, adults, elderly, men, and women here in large numbers.

 They were ostracized by their communities and governments.
 It’s no wonder that the story of the genocide is that of the Jewish suffering while others were forgotten.
-It’s only at Auschwitz that I learned about the extent of the Nazi occupation.
+It was only at Auschwitz that I learned about the extent of the Nazi occupation.

-Hopefully, seeing the recreations at Auschwitz and hearing it’s stories, one will never support hatred and extreme nationalism again.
+Hopefully, seeing the recreations of Auschwitz and hearing its stories, one will never support hatred and extreme nationalism again.
 For that reason, I loved how the stories of Auschwitz continue to live.